croeer/cookiput/README.md

 pip install -r requirements.txt
 ```

-Log in to cookidoo and get the auth token from the `v-token` cookie (F12 in most current browsers).
+Log in to cookidoo and get the auth token from the `_oauth2_proxy` cookie (F12 in most current browsers).
 This token needs to either be given as `-jwt` command line parameter or exported as an environment variable called `COOKIDOO_JWT`.

 ```bash
 export COOKIDOO_JWT=eyXXXXXXX.....